Shopify/polaris/.changeset/rare-games-wave.md

 '@shopify/polaris-tokens': minor
 ---

-Changed popover token to be a little stronger and provide more visual distinction with background
+Changed popover shadow token to be a little stronger and provide more visual distinction with background